Human Factors in Homeland Security

-Anyone involved in emergency preparedness, response or recovery
+Anyone involved in emergency preparedness, response and recovery

 Steve was deployed to the 9/11 and 1993 World Trade Center attacks, as well as New Jersey’s anthrax screening center and other acts of terrorism.
 He is a published author who is frequently called upon by the media and the courts as an expert in crisis prevention and response.
 He provides training and support to multinational corporations, as well as law enforcement, intelligence, military agencies, and NGOs.

 Class Descriptions & Schedule